-Wander Around the Bastakia Quarter
+Wander around the Bastakia Quarter

-Those interested in an insight into Dubai before the glitzy malls, the seven-star hotels, and the flashy cars will enjoy wandering the streets of the old Bastakia Quarter.
-Built by Persians hundreds of years ago, the narrow passageways, crumbling ancient ruins and looming fortresses here seemingly transport you back in time.
+If you are interested in an insight into what Dubai was lie before the glitzy malls, the seven-star hotels, and the flashy cars will enjoy wandering the streets of the old Bastakia Quarter.
+Built by Persians hundreds of years ago, the narrow passageways, crumbling ancient ruins, and looming fortresses here seemingly transport you back in time.

 Budget Travel in Dubai:

 As with travelling anywhere, to minimise your food costs when travelling to Dubai on a budget, avoid restaurants in tourist areas or in expensive hotels.
 Fortunately, there are many excellent international options for dining out in Dubai.